Pr0gram-Creat0r-1/Tank-Battle/README.md

 Additional Notes:
 1. There's a glitch where if your shield is on and you're facing one way (left or right) and you press the key to move in the opposite direction, the shield automatically deactivates.
 Press q again to reactivate it, and just be careful not to get shot.
+2. The "tanks" are supposed to resemble [DJI's Robomaster S1](https://www.dji.com/robomaster-s1).
-2. New versions of the game may come out soon :)
+3. New versions of the game may come out soon :)
-3. Any suggestions, questions, or comments are welcome.
+4. Any suggestions, questions, or comments are welcome.
-4. And, as always, have fun!
+5. And, as always, have fun!